dlt-science/science-notes/blogs/CCS/ccs.md

 ## Game Theoretic Analysis

-A game theoretic framework is developed to sequentially analyze events in the two protocols and derive probabilities for the success rate of cross-chain exchanges.
+A game theoretic framework is developed to sequentially analyse events in the two protocols and derive probabilities for the success rate of cross-chain exchanges.
 The detailed version of the below discussion can be found in {cite}`jiahua2021htlcs` {cite}`jiahua2021pps`.

 ### Game Theoretic Framework for HTLCs